ETdoFresh/Blog/content/post/import/2010/2010-03-01-how-to-make-a-simple-xml-socket-server-with-php-and-windows-7-vista.md

   </p>

   <p>
     Today we are going to discuss how make a simple XML socket server using PHP (as a command line server) and Flash as the client.
-I assume that PHP has been installed with the &#8220;sockets plug-in&#8221;.
+I assume that PHP has been installed with the "sockets plug-in".
   </p>

   <p>
-    First let&#8217;s associate a new type of file to Windows, called PHS, or PHP Script.
-(I borrowed the following from <a href="http://www.php.net/manual/en/features.commandline.php#93479">this site</a>) Open up a command prompt window and&#8230;
+    First let's associate a new type of file to Windows, called PHS, or PHP Script.
+(I borrowed the following from <a href="http://www.php.net/manual/en/features.commandline.php#93479">this site</a>) Open up a command prompt window and...
   </p>

   <pre>ASSOC .phs=PHPScript